YOU ARE LOOKING FOR BUSINESS ACQUISITION FINANCING!

 6. Seller financing/vendor takeback / Management buyouts

-A sometimes overlooked method to solving the final part of the finance puzzle is ' seller financing' allowing the current seller of the existing business to structure a partial ' take back ' of the transaction, allowing you to fund a portion of the transaction without assuming debt.
-Management buyouts and leveraged buyouts can also be effectively financed with combinations of traditional or alternative finance solutions.
+A sometimes overlooked method of solving the final part of the finance puzzle is ' seller financing,' which allows the current seller of the existing business to structure a partial ' take back ' of the transaction.
+This allows you to fund a portion of the transaction without assuming debt.

 THE INTEREST RATE CHALLENGE